FeKent/TOP-Recipe-Project/README.md

 # odin-recipes
-Odin HTML Recipes Project
+The Odin Project: HTML Recipes

-The project was to make a website with several webpages linked to a different recipe
+The project was to make a website with several web pages linked to a different recipe

 It demonstrates the skills:
 - Forming a html boilerplate